 The permanent income hypothesis developed by Milton Friedman (and similar models) placed emphasis on individuals smoothing consumption over time.

-Previous Keynesian consumption functions suggested a drop in income, would lead to fall in consumption and vice-versa.
+Previous Keynesian consumption functions suggested a drop in income, would lead to falling in consumption and vice-versa.
 But, theories of permanent income state that people will consider more than just present income.
 In particular, they will try to judge whether the drop in income is temporary or permanent.
-If they feel it is temporary, they will try to maintain average life-time spending levels.
+If they feel it is temporary, they will try to maintain average lifetime spending levels.

 Impact of quantitative easing